How It Works: Trial By Written Declaration

 How does the trial by written declaration work?

-You mail in your statement to the court, the judge requests a statement from the officer, reviews the case, and mails you the verdict.
+You mail in your statement to the court, the court requests a statement from the officer, reviews the case, and mails you the verdict.
 It’s pretty simple.
-But what are you going to write, anyway?
+But how are you going to write it, anyway?
 That’s where TicketKick will help you.
 We are the experts in the trial by written declaration.
-You provide us with your citation and the important details about your case, and we’ll provide you with the documents you need to be successful in the Trial By Written Declaration process.
-Our team consists of in-house attorneys and traffic ticket experts seasoned in legal writing and research, and we’ve worked with attorneys in the state to develop our proven processes.
+You provide us with your citation and the important details about your case, and we’ll provide you with the documents you need to contest your ticket in the Trial By Written Declaration process.
+Our team consists of traffic ticket experts seasoned in legal writing who can properly document your case details for you, and we’ve worked with attorneys in the state to help develop our proven processes.
 Then what?
 We email you a few pages to print out, sign, and mail to the courthouse.
 Then you simply wait on the court to make a decision.
 It’s our goal to help you get your case dismissed.
-That means- no points, no fines, no insurance increases, no traffic school, no waiting in line at the courthouse… all for a low Flat Fee.
-We also offer a Partial Flat Fee Refund which means we refund our Flat Fee less our administrative fee ($50 for cell phone tickets, $150 for red light camera tickets, and $120 for all other tickets) and any amount your fine was reduced by the court, if your case is not dismissed through Trial by Written Declaration (subject to our Terms & Conditions).
+That means- no points, no fines, no insurance increases, no traffic school, no waiting in line at the courthouse… all for a low price.
+We also offer a Service Fee Refund (subject to our Terms & Conditions) just in case your ticket is not dismissed through Trial by Written Declaration.
 Using our service, you’ll always come out on top.
 Curious what we charge?
 Click here to visit our prices page.

 Need more convincing?
 Benefits of a trial by written declaration